 - Damage to the spinal cord or the nerves

 It is important to note that if you are a smoker in need of spinal surgery, quit immediately.
 The risk of bone growth failure goes up by 500%.

 Total Disc Replacement

-One advantage to total disc replacement is that the neighboring discs above or below do not wear out as quickly as they would with a spinal fusion procedure.
-Studies show that the artificial disc replacement surgery success rates are significantly higher than that of fusion.
+One advantage of total disc replacement is that the neighboring discs above or below do not wear out as quickly as they would with a spinal fusion procedure.
+Studies show that artificial disc replacement surgery success rates are significantly higher than that of fusion.

 As with any surgery, there are a number of complications that may occur.